Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 The chosen values for the DPD parameters are reported in table \ref{tab:DPDparam-polymer} for all interactions between particles: solvent-solvent, solvent-polymer, solvent-cylinder, polymer-polymer, polymer-cylinder.

 We should stress the fact that when dealing with active colloids or active polymers we have chosen to simulate the cylindrical channel in a different way.
-In the former case, the channel has been simulated by means of particles interacting via DPD, as explained earlier when describing the simulation details for the active colloid.
-Whereas in the latter case, the channel has been built using particles interacting via a repulsive potential, to compare with Ref\cite{bianco}.
+In the former case, the channel has been simulated by means of particles interacting via DPD, as explained earlier.
+Whereas in the latter case, the channel has been built using particles interacting via a repulsive WCA potential, to compare with ref. \cite{bianco}.